Skip to content

 • Shutdown your current stack again: docker compose down

-• Edit your docker-compose.yml so it uses the MariaDB database you added before.
+• Edit your compose.yaml or docker-compose.yml so it uses the MariaDB database you added before.
 Don't forget to remove the ports section of the MariaDB Container.

 • Start your stack again with docker compose up -d